Title IX FAQs

 Title IX of the Education Amendments of 1972, and its implementing regulations, prohibit discrimination on the basis of sex in education programs or activities operated by recipients of Federal financial assistance.
-Sexual harassment of students, which includes acts of sexual violence, is a form of sex discrimination prohibited by Title IX.
+Sexual harassment, which includes acts of sexual violence, is a form of sex discrimination prohibited by Title IX.
 The University also adheres to the requirements of the Clery Act, the Violence Against Women Act (VAWA), and the Illinois Preventing Sexual Violence in Higher Education Act.
 For details, see the University Policy on Harassment, Discrimination, and Sexual Misconduct.

 Who are confidential resources on campus?

 What are the reporting obligations of University staff, faculty, and other academic appointees?